civiform/docs/docs/it-manual/api/authentication.md

 ```
 {% endcode %}

-If you recieve a `200 OK` then your key is set up correctly to access CiviForm.
+If you receive a `200 OK` then your key is set up correctly to access CiviForm.